smplrspace/docs/docs/api-reference/space/data-layers.md

 ```

 - `id` is a unique identifier for this layer which is used for updates.
 - `data` is an array of objects (refered to as data elements) to be rendered.
 Each element **must** have an `id` (unique identifier within the data array) and a `coordinates` array.
 Elements can also contain any additional custom data used for rendering options.
-The elevation of coordinates is automatically corrected in 2D mode to render the line on the ground.
-In 3D mode, coordinates with low elevation will automatically be rendered on the ground to avoid being hidden.
 - `diameter` - _optional_ - defines the diameter of the sphere to render in meters.
 It can be defined as a number for all elements or per element with a function that takes each element as argument and returns the diameter for that element. _Default value: 1m._
 - `gap` - _optional_ - defines the distance between each sphere in the line as a fraction of the diameter.
 E.g. 0.3 means the gap is 30% of the diameter. _Default value: 0.3._
 - `anchor` - _optional_ - defines if the position provided for each data element corresponds to the bottom, center or top of the sphere. _Default value: center._
 - `color` - _optional_ - defines the color of the sphere to render.
 It can be defined as any valid CSS color string like "orange" or "#3a3c3c", and applied for all elements or per element with a function that takes each element as argument and returns the color string for that element. _Default value: "#2393d4"._
 - `alpha` - _optional_ - defines the transparency of the spheres for the whole layer.
 Element specific alpha value is not supported.
 The value should be between 0 (invisible) and 1 (opaque). _Default value: 1._
+- `disableElevationCorrection` - _optional_
+  - In 2D mode, the rendered elevation of dotted polylines is fully managed and the provided value ignored.
+Dots will be rendered on top of the floor plans.
+  - In 3D mode, dots are rendered at their provided elevation but dots with low elevation will automatically be rendered above the ground to avoid being hidden.
+You can set `disableElevationCorrection` to true to disable this behavior.
+The elevation value of each coordinate will then be used directly.
 - `animation` - _optional_ - use `false` to disable animation, `'railway'` to move spheres in a queue like wagons, or `'waves'` to scale spheres like a wave. _Default value: false._

 ##### Waves animation options